zioladev/signpost/README.md

 An `allow` disposition permits execution.
 It is not evidence that execution occurred.

-Provider evidence is browser-originated and attributed using the browser-set `Origin` header.
+Provider evidence is browser-originated and provider-participating, and the collector attributes received facts using the request `Origin` header.
 The collector API is append-only at its exposed surface and host-allowlisted.

 This should not be interpreted as cryptographically authenticated or immutable provider evidence: a non-browser caller could spoof `Origin`.

 ## Try the live demonstration